Want to simplify your life? Buy less colors.

 Yes, you can mix all the colors with a limited palette, but this depends greatly on which primary colors you choose.
 Last year I experimented with a bunch of different combinations.
 But I think I’ve finally settled on 6 tubes that allow me to paint everything I need.

 I have two blues because each one adds something unique, particularly with greens.
-I’d happily add Schmincke Titanium Gold Ochre to this list if I had space, but white is super important and I use more of that than any color, so it gets two spaces.
+I’d happily add Schmincke Titanium Gold Ochre (buy) to this list if I had space, but white is super important and I use more of that than any color, so it gets two spaces.
 Could I live without black?
 Yes, of course.
 But it makes life easier especially to quickly neutralize any mix and for making earthy tones.

 So here’s just a small taste of what I can mix with this tiny palette: